frossm/rpncalc/README.md

 |ver| Display the current version number and copyright.
 These can also be seen in the help screen|
 |h or ?|Display the help information|
 |x or q or cx |`x` or `q` will exit the program.
 The primary and secondary stacks will be saved.  `cx` will clear the stack before exiting|

-## NumOps Shortcut
-There is an important shortcut that you can (and should use.)
-You can append an operand at the end of an entered number and the program will, behind the scenes, place the number on the stack and then execute the operand.
-For example:

-`2 [Enter]`
-`3+ [Enter]`

-When the second enter is pressed,  2 will be removed from the stack.
-Added together, and the result, `5`, will be added back.

 ## SNAP
 [![rpncalc](https://snapcraft.io//rpncalc/badge.svg)](https://snapcraft.io/rpncalc)